 There are several important aspects to consider if you liquidate your limited company.
-See how liquidation works, be it compulsory or voluntary, and the role of a director and a liquidator.
+See how limited company liquidation works, be it compulsory or voluntary, and the role of a director and a liquidator.

-WINDING UP A LIMITED COMPANY: There are specific procedures to follow if you choose to liquidate a company yourself.
+WINDING UP A LIMITED COMPANY: There are specific procedures to follow if you choose to liquidate a business yourself.

 Liquidated companies get removed, also called 'struck off', from the register at Companies House.

 From then on, the company stops trading as a business and no longer employs people.

 In simple terms, the business would then cease to exist.
 As a rule, the business assets get sold to pay off any debts when you are liquidating a limited company.

 If there is any money left, it would go to the shareholders.
 But, you cannot access the company bank account without a validation order.

 Shareholders must share the money before the company gets struck off the register.
 Otherwise, it those funds would go to the state.
 You would need to restore a dissolved company to claim back that money after it got removed.

 Note: In some cases, creditors can force a limited company unable to pay its debts into liquidation.

 A company director can make a proposal to stop trading and get liquidated.
 In this case the company would get 'wound up' if either: